 9.2.
 Termination for Convenience: Except as indicated herein, either party may terminate this Agreement by written notice to the other party, at least 30-days prior to the termination, at its sole discretion without stating any cause for termination.

 9.3.
 Survival of Payment Obligations: Termination of this Agreement shall not derogate from Client’s obligation to pay any outstanding Fees, including any and all Fees incurred during the provision of the Services.
 This obligation shall survive the termination of the Agreement for any reason whatsoever.

 9.4.
 Breach; Termination for Breach: Either party may terminate this Agreement if the other party is in material breach of its obligations hereunder.
 Any breach shall be deemed a material breach hereunder if the party in breach has received written notice with regards to the breach and the breach has not been rectified within 14 days as of the date of receipt.
 No breach hereunder shall be deemed as such if rectified within said 14-day period.

 10.1.
-Company will provide Client with remote support for the Products provided, all subject to the fulfillment of all Clients’ obligations herein, subject to Client providing Company with notification of any error in the Products.
+Company will provide Client with remote support for the Services provided, all subject to the fulfillment of all Clients’ obligations herein, subject to Client providing Company with notification of any error in the Services.

 10.2.
 Phone Support: Company shall provide a standard phone line for support and an email address for email support which are active during business hours.
 Company Support Email is email@example.com.

 10.5.
-Company support team shall employ reasonable effort and attempts to resolve the problem in the least possible amount of time it can under the circumstances.
+Company support team shall employ reasonable effort and attempt to resolve the problem in the least possible amount of time it can under the circumstances.